Hasan-Mufdy/reading-notes/Deployment.md

 ##### Test ActionResult<T>

-In ASP.NET Core 2.1 or later, ActionResult<T> (ActionResult<TValue>) enables you to return a type deriving from ActionResult or return a specific type.s
+In ASP.NET Core 2.1 or later, ActionResult<T> (ActionResult<TValue>) enables you to return a type deriving from ActionResult or return a specific type.